tylerharter/cs301-projects/fall19/lab-p5/README.md

 We have seen how several of the functions in `project.py` work.
 We have not yet looked at the functions `get_formed()` and `get_dissipated()`.
 Let us do that now.
-Run the following in the interactive mode:
+Run each of the following in its own cell:

 1. `project.get_formed(0)`
 2. `project.get_dissipated(0)`